ncdata package#

 - as_python_value()#

-An array of 1 value returns as a single scalar value, since this is how attributes behave in actual netcdf data.
+An array of one element returns as a single scalar value, since this is how attributes behave in actual netcdf data.

 - copy()#